mcphil/typo3-tcaorder/README.md

 # Respect order from multiple select field in the backend in the frontend-output - demo extension for Typo3 9.5

-The problem is that Extbase in Typo3 9.5 does not automagically take care of the sort order in the Backend when using 1:n-relations with multiple selects.
+The problem is that Extbase in Typo3 9.5 does not automagically take care of the sort order in the backend when using 1:n-relations with multiple selects.

 Additionally there is no way to set the Sql-Order as it would be necessary when querying for records matching uid in e.g. '5,4,3,2,6'.
-The following would be necessary for proper sorting:
+The following order statement would be necessary for proper sorting:

   ORDER BY FIELD (uid, '5,4,3,2,6')